 - If your thumb hurts even when you are not using it, a firm support brace that immobilizes the thumb to allow it to fully rest may be what you need

-Will you be using the splint during the day for activities?
+Will you be using the brace during the day for activities?

 - If you will be wearing the brace during activity, look for light weight options that are designed to support while still allowing some motion